RARITY GALLERY is a contemporary art gallery established by Vassilis Matsaidonis and Christos Nikolaou in 1994 in the centre of Mykonos.

 Not just his models, but also Jeff Robb’s 3D lenticular holograms can be described as “contemplative” and “concerned”.
 Ilse Haider’s mixed media photographic op-kinetic works are distinguished for the use of three-dimensional surfaces.

-RARITY GALLERY’s objective is to support and promote young, talented artists who have pursued high quality art studies at internationally recognized universities, such as: Phil Akashi, Peter Anton, Nikos Floros, Katharina Gierlach, Adam Handler, Gavin Lynch, Dani Marti, Vanessa Prager, James Rieck, Woody Shepherd, Jan de Vliegher, René Wirths, Natalie Westbrook, a Yale graduate.
-The gallery offers the chance to collectors to be acquainted for the first time with the work of these artists.
+RARITY GALLERY’s objective is to sustain the market for talented emerging artists, who have pursued high quality art studies at internationally recognized universities, such as: Phil Akashi, Peter Anton, Nikos Floros, Katharina Gierlach, Adam Handler, Gavin Lynch, Dani Marti, Vanessa Prager, James Rieck, Woody Shepherd, Jan de Vliegher, René Wirths, Riiko Sakkinen, Natalie Westbrook, a Yale graduate.
+The gallery offers the chance to collectors to be acquainted for the first time with the work of these artists, who are pushing painting forward in bold new directions.

 The choice of the artworks is based on strict criteria: the originality of the work, the timeless artistic value, the elevated aesthetic quality as well as the curators’ belief in the artists’ future evolutionary trajectory.

-RARITY GALLERY provides curatorial expertise, acting as a consultant and cooperating with prominent art historians, curators and writers, while at the same time advising private and corporate collections.
+RARITY GALLERY provides curatorial expertise, acting as a consultant and cooperating with prominent art historians, curators and writers, while at the same time advising private and corporate collections and assisting collectors to build their collections internationally.